-Iglesia de Nuestra Señora de Guadalupe is also significant for its design and as the work of a master.
-It was one of the first churches in the country to be constructed of reinforced concrete, considered an innovative construction technology at the time, and is an exceptional example of an early twentieth century Mission Revival church with a highly ornate interior displaying Renaissance and Baroque ornamentation.
-The church is the work of master architects, Shea & Lofquist, and its interior murals are the work of master artist, Luigi Brusatori.
+Nuestra Señora de Guadalupe/Our Lady of Guadalupe Church was also one of the first churches in the country to be constructed of reinforced concrete, an innovative construction technology at the time, and is an exceptional example of an early twentieth century Mission Revival church with a highly ornate interior displaying Renaissance and Baroque ornamentation.
+Furthermore, the church is the work of master architects, Shea & Lofquist and its interior murals are the work of master artist, Luigi Brusatori.